keithbuhler/keithbuhler.github.io/syllabi/syllabus-ethics-2017.md

 political and ethical perspectives, and socioeconomic class; engage students in grappling with conflicts, compromises, and/or ethical dilemmas stemming from the complex and diverse cultural contexts of US communities; and foster effective and responsible participation in a diverse community or society in the United States.

 Part of satisfying this learning goal will be doing outside research for your Term Paper.
 You will write on one of the specific Ethical Problems discussed in class.
-You will expand the disputation format of the Unit Paper in the Term Paper, and will include more outside research.
+You will expand the disputation format of the Unit Paper in the Term Paper, with an introduction, conclusion, and additional outside research.

 {% include boilerplate.html %}